VOLTTRON/volttron/docs/source/deploying-volttron/bootstrap-process.rst

 The `bootstrap.py` Python script in the root directory of the VOLTTRON repository may be used to create VOLTTRON's Python virtual environment and install or update service agent dependencies.

 The first running of `bootstrap.py` will be against the systems `python3` executable.
-During this initial step the virtual environment is created using the `venv` module.
+During this initial step a virtual environment is created using the `venv` module.
 Additionally, all requirements for running a base volttron instance are installed.
 Optionally specifying additional arguments to the `bootstrap.py` script allows a way to quickly install dependencies for service agents (e.g. bootstrap.py --mysql).

 .. code-block:: bash

-    # boostrap with additional optional requirements for starting web enabled agents.
+    # boostrap with additional dependency requirements for web enabled agents.
     user@machine$ python3 bootstrap.py --web

 After activating an environemnt (source env/bin/activate) one can use the `bootstrap.py` script to install more